 From the internationally-famous live music venue The Mussel Inn, to the 35km long Farewell Spit, the limestone crag climbing at Paynes Ford and the popular string of beaches stretching from Wainui Bay to Whanganui Inlet, Golden Bay really does have it all.
 Labyrinth Rocks park in the Grove Scenic Reserve is yet another hidden gem that is well worth exploring, especially if you’re visiting as a family, and early birds (excuse the pun) can head to Tata Beach before sunrise to watch hundreds of spotted shags flying in from their roosts around the Tata Islands as part of their morning ritual.

 What’s more, Golden Bay is highly connected to two of the regions three spectacular national parks, perhaps the reason for it's tagline 'Heart of the Parks', and for the stunning golden sands that line the eastern side of the bay.
-From Takaka you can easily access the Abel Tasman National Park by kayak, or enter the Kahurangi National Park and the Heaphy Track by foot, all of which offer a wealth of sightseeing and adventure activities to top off your visit.
+From Takaka you can easily access the Abel Tasman National Park with Golden Bay Kayaks, or enter the Kahurangi National Park and the Heaphy Track by foot, all of which offer a wealth of sightseeing and adventure activities to top off your visit.